mwatt/rails/guides/source/active_record_validations.md

 You can pass more than one symbol for each class method and the respective validations will be run in the same order as they were registered.

+The `valid?` method will verify that the errors collection is empty, so your custom validation methods should add errors to it when you wish validation to fail:

 ```ruby
 class Invoice < ActiveRecord::Base
   validate :expiration_date_cannot_be_in_the_past,